LuisGC/blog/content/2018/01/things-that-Java-developers-really-need-to-know.md

 ## Learn Apache Groovy

 Once you know your weapons, it's good that you know what you're up against.
-Forget about [Kotlin](https://kotlinlang.org/) and, at least for starters, forget about [Scala](http://www.scala-lang.org/).
-As with Spock, there are few excuses to prevent you from coding in [**Apache Groovy**](http://www.groovy-lang.org/).
+Forget for the moment about [Kotlin](https://kotlinlang.org/) and [Scala](http://www.scala-lang.org/), focus first on consolidating your Java skills.
+As with Spock, there are few excuses to prevent you from coding in [**Apache Groovy**](http://www.groovy-lang.org/), and the learning curve is totally flat.

 [Groovy is not only Java without semicolons](https://www.youtube.com/watch?v=SGpJafTYwOQ).
 The description in the project website is clear enough so let me quote it: